 Now that we’ve removed the prerequisites, let’s discuss what to do if you come across a bear.

 When you first see a bear

 If you see a bear in the distance, stay calm.
 As long as you’re away and he hasn’t seen you, you should be able to avoid a date.
 The best thing to do in this situation is to be calm and come back slowly.
 Stand facing the bear (to see if it attacks you), but start to move away.

 It is possible to avoid the situation by remaining unnoticed.
+If the bear sees you and tries to approach you, it is important to try to appear non-threatening.
 Don’t go to the bear and don’t try to get his attention.
 Above all, keep calm and do nothing crazy.

 When a bear approaches you